PEOPLE OPS PLAYBOOK

 this playbook

-This playbook is geared towards HR and people ops professionals looking to evaluate leadership competencies.
-It might also be helpful for other stakeholders involved in leadership performance reviews.
+This leadership evaluation playbook is geared toward HR and people ops professionals who are looking to evaluate leadership competencies as part of a more comprehensive 360-degree review, a mid-year review, or as a standalone practice.
+It might also be helpful for other stakeholders who are involved in leadership performance reviews.
 In some companies, for instance, the board of directors is responsible for executive reviews.

-Individual employees can also read this playbook for insights into how leadership skills are assessed, and what they should focus on if they’re interested in a leadership position.
+Individual contributors can also read this playbook for insights into how leadership skills are assessed and what they should focus on if they’re interested in moving into a leadership role in the future.

 Orange checkmark icon.